CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

 > Careful review and modification are strongly advised before using them in production or for non-demonstration
 > tasks.

+### Simple Ipynb Launcher
+The Simple Ipynb Launcher has a Jupyter Notebook that allows user interact with the AlphaFold 3 data pipeline or/and inference operation.

+Refer to [Ipynb Launcher Instructions](examples/simple_ipynb_launcher/README.md) for more details.

+> [!WARNING]
+> While these launchers illustrate potential user workflows, they are intended for demonstration purposes only.
+> Careful review and modification are strongly advised before using them in production or for non-demonstration
+> tasks.

 ## Costs
 > [!WARNING]
 > Installing this blueprint uses the following billable components of Google